-The Werk, which has been around for 11 years this summer (they celebrate every anniversary with a weekend-long open-air festival called “Kunst am Kanal” – “Art by the canal”), is an alternative cultural centre on the banks of the Danube canal, housed under the arches of a former railway station.
+The Werk, which has been around for 11 years this summer (they celebrate every anniversary with a weekend-long open-air festival called “Kunst am Kanal” – “Art by the canal”), is an alternative cultural centre.
+On the banks of the Danube canal, the gallery is housed under the arches of a former railway station.
 Home to a variety of club nights, gigs, book launches, art exhibitions, film screenings, theatre productions and other performances, the Werk is known for its industrial, improvised setting which sets it apart from other more polished venues nearby.
 You’ll be able to catch the crème de la crème of the electronic underground scene here, as local DJs hone their skills live on the turntables.

 Every year for a couple of days in January, the Academy of Fine Arts (“Akademie der Bildenden Künste”) open its doors to everyone interested in having a nosy around the interior of one of the oldest art schools in Europe (it was founded in 1692).
 The Academy of Fine Arts was also at the heart of the Austrian student education protests of 2009 when students and teachers alike occupied the main auditorium, campaigning against tuition fees.